tiagoboldt/sharelatex-docker/README.md

 	docker run -d -p 3000:300 sharelatex

-It will be running on port 3000.
+It will be available on http://localhost:3000.
 Files will be kept in the user_files folder and database on db folder.